 The Togian Islands are pretty much undiscovered territory as far as tourism goes.
-There are a number of beach losmen dotted around, and the clientele is almost exclusively western, but in terms of mainstream tourism, the Togians are off the beaten track.
+There are a number of beach losmen dotted around, and the clientele is almost exclusively western, but in terms of mainstream tourism, the Togians are well off the beaten track.

 Before long everyone in Wakai got to know Paul: the shopkeepers, the ferrymen and the hotel owners.
 He'd been there for eight months when I met him, and when he walked down the street, the kids still ran out and followed him.
 And what did they say to Paul when he walked down the street after eight months?